RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

         ```shell
           htpasswd -nb -B admin <your-password> | cut -d ":" -f 2
         ```
         then just update the `PORTAINER_PASSWORD_HASH` variable in .env file with the hash value generated above.
-The default hash set in the template was generated using the password `admin`

 2. Copy `etc/smtp.env.template` to `etc/smtp.env` and configure your email settings.
 Configure alternative mail providers like Amazon SES or Gmail by using the parameters of the [`namshi/smtp` Docker image](https://hub.docker.com/r/namshi/smtp/).